elarue/assignment1/bio.md

 Prior to moving to Salem, I lived in Newark, NJ and commuted to Manhattan to work for TransPerfect Translations, a job I had since 2008.
 I left that job in September of 2014, while in the midst of my OSU CS program, and moved to Salem, where I have been studying full time ever since.

 Programming background
 During my coursework at Oregon State, my programming experience has largely been in C.  My first courses were taught using C++.
 I have also had experience in MASM, HTML, Javascript, PHP, and SQL.
+I am currently supplementing my OSU education with online tutorials offered by Mammoth Interactive and Udemy.
 In the immediate future, I have registered to take some extracurricular tutorials in Java, Python, Ruby, Unity 3D, and C#.